events & resources

 English as a Second Language (ESL)

-ESL training is a 2-day training that covers how to develop an ESL program for your church, student placement, lesson building, teaching techniques, evangelism and more.
-Hybrid option also offered.
+English as a Second Language training teaches how to develop an ESL program for your church.
+This includes student placement, lesson building, teaching techniques, evangelism, and more.

 Who are these strangers next door?
 Where did they come from?
 What language do they speak?
 How can I share Christ with them?
 These are a few of the questions that the People Group Discovery and Engagement Workshop will answer.